harshagvs/mudraka/README.md

 # Mudraka

-moo.dra.ka  - The person who prints in sanskrit
+ The person who prints.. in sanskrit

 A PDF Generator for applications that require the browser rendered output to be saved as PDF.